 1. Don’t buy disposable cameras

-I’ve had brides and grooms provide disposable cameras on each table at the reception.
+In the past I’ve had brides and grooms provide disposable cameras on each table at the reception.
 Not only are they expensive to get developed (who still does that, anyway?) but when I asked how their photos turned out, they said they had about 4 out of 100 photos turn out alright.
-People either forgot to manually turn on the flash (we’re spoiled with auto flash now) and the photos that did turn out weren’t appropriate to be shared.
+Guests forgot to manually turn on the flash (we’re spoiled with auto flash now) and the photos that did turn out weren’t appropriate to be shared.

-If you want some good, fun photos of guests, consider having a photo booth at your wedding reception.
-Provide fun props, frames and more to get photos that will make you laugh for years to come (trust me!).
+If you want some good, PG fun photos of guests, consider having a photo booth at your wedding reception.
+Provide fun props, frames and more to get photos that will make you laugh for years to come.